pfefferle/wordpress-webmention/readme.md

 **Donate link:** https://notiz.blog/donate/
 **Tags:** webmention, pingback, trackback, linkback, indieweb, comment, response
 **Requires at least:** 4.9
-**Tested up to:** 5.9
+**Tested up to:** 6.1
 **Stable tag:** 5.0.0
 **Requires PHP:** 5.6
 **License:** MIT
 **License URI:** https://opensource.org/licenses/MIT

 Enable conversation across the web.
-When you link to a website you can send it a webmention to notify it and then that website may display your post as a comment, like, or other response, and presto, you’re having a conversation from one site to another!
+When you link to a website you can send it a Webmention to notify it and then that website may display your post as a comment, like, or other response, and presto, you’re having a conversation from one site to another!

 ## Description ##